 2. The highest protein for a menu item under 500 calories.

 If you want to maximize your protein but don’t want to consume a ton of calories, looking at options under 500 calories will help keep you on track.

 Important note: high protein doesn’t mean it’s a good source of protein

 I just want to be very clear with this post that I’m simply pointing out some options you can order, but they aren’t necessarily the greatest sources of protein.

 For example, one of the higher protein items at McDonald’s is the crispy chicken sandwich, which contains 470 calories and 26g of protein.

 Is that a bad protein source?
 No, 26g of protein is pretty solid.
-But for almost 500 calories, it’s certainly not an amazing protein source, either.
+But for almost 500 calories (when ordered with sauce), it’s certainly not an amazing protein source, either.

-You can absolutely get more bang for your protein buck by making some substitutions at fast food restaurants, but I wanted to keep this guide simple by showing you menu items you can quickly order.
+You can get more bang for your protein buck by making some substitutions at fast food restaurants, which we’ll also get into a bit below.

 You can find my full McDonald’s menu nutrition guide here.

 740 Calories, 42g Fat, 43g Carbs, 48g Protein